Reverse Culture Shock: You Can't Go Home Again

 Returning to the United States

-In May of 2016, I will be returning to the United States to visit my sisters and brother.
-It has been almost two years since I was last back in the States.
+In May of 2016, I returned to the United States to visit my sisters and brother.
+It had been almost two years since I was last back in the States.
 Thailand has now been my home since retirement in 2007.
-Things will be different this time because no one has lived in the old farmhouse where I grew up since ma's death.
-Actually, I will be spending most of my one week planned trip with my second oldest sister.
+Things were different this time because no one has lived in the old farmhouse where I grew up since ma's death.
+Actually, I spent most of my one month planned trip with my second oldest sister.
 Pat who is also a vet runs a dairy farm with my brother-in-law in northeastern Wisconsin.
 Her farm is quite a distance from my boyhood home.
-There will definitely be reverse culture shock seeing the breakup of the family farm and other recent changes in U.S. society.
-Reentry shock will also manifest itself in ten anticipated ways which I will describe in this hub.
+There was definitely reverse culture shock seeing the breakup of the family farm and other recent changes in U.S. society.
+Reentry shock also manifested itself in ten anticipated ways which I will describe in this hub.